 When Blood Sugar Drops Too Low: Hypoglycemia and How to Treat It

 Hypoglycemia, also known as insulin shock or an insulin reaction, occurs when there isn’t enough sugar in the blood.
-In cats, low blood sugar is usually defined as anything under 65 mg/dl, though some put the number closer to 54 mg/dl.
+In cats, low blood sugar is usually defined as anything under about 55-65 mg/dl, though some put the number closer to 54 mg/dl.
 Blood glucose levels under 18 mg/dl are life-threatening and often result in permanent brain damage.

 A hypoglycemic episode usually occurs minutes to hours after an insulin injection.
 Hypoglycemia isn’t always obvious.
 Symptoms range from moderate to severe and they’re not always congruent with the severity of the hypoglycemia.
 A hypoglycemic cat may have very low numbers—under 40 mg/dl—but appear perfectly comfortable, at least temporarily.
 Likewise, a hypoglycemic cat might have relatively normal blood glucose close to 50 mg/dl and go into an intense hypoglycemic episode with seizures, poor coordination, and, eventually, unconsciousness.

 How do you know your cat is having a hypoglycemic episode?